 Guard’s walking circuit

 The intervening stairwells and inspection corridors between the perimeter cells and the central tower might allow inspectors to see into the cells.
 Yet these same architectural features would also have impeded the inmates’ view toward the central rotunda.
 Bentham claims this rotunda could become a chapel, and that inmates could hear the sermon and view the religious ceremonies without ever needing to leave their cells.
 The blinds, normally closed, could be opened up for viewing the chapel.

 Rotunda with blinds closed

 Rotunda with blinds opened

 Bentham’s suggestion is problematic.
 The two cross sections above show that, although some of the inmates could see the chapel from their cells, most would be unable to do so.

 In spite of all these obvious faults in panopticon design, Bentham still claims that all inmates and activities are immediately visible and controlled from a single central point.
 When the superintendent or visitor arrives, no sooner is he announced that “the whole scene opens instantaneously to his view,” Bentham writes.

 View from guard tower to cells: VISIBILITY

 View from cells to guard tower: INVISIBILITY

 Despite Bentham’s claims to have invented a perfect and all-powerful building, the real panopticon would have been deeply flawed were it built as this data visualization helps illustrate.
-Although the circular form with central tower was chosen to facilitate easier surveillance, the realities and details of this design illustrate how constant surveillance was not possible.
+Although the circular form with central tower was chosen to facilitate easier surveillance, the realities and details of this design illustrate that constant surveillance was not possible.
 It is, therefore, no surprise that the English Parliament and public rejected Bentham’s twenty year effort to build a real panopticon.